KZBI (FM)

-KZBI (92.9 FM) is a non-commercial, listener-supported radio station, licensed to Marlin, Texas, and owned by First Dallas Media Inc. It serves the Waco and Temple radio markets as a repeater of co-owned 90.9 KCBI in Dallas.
-The stations air a Christian radio format, playing Christian adult contemporary music during drive times and middays, with Christian talk and teaching programs in late mornings, evenings and overnight.
+KZBI (92.9 FM) is a non-commercial radio station licensed to Marlin, Texas, United States, serving both the Waco and Temple markets.
+Owned by First Dallas Media Inc., it is a repeater of Christian radio-formatted KCBI-FM in Dallas, with a mix of Christian adult contemporary and talk/teaching programs.

-KZBI is a Class C2 station.
-It has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is on Pilgrim Lane, off Interstate 35 in Hewitt.